sven-hash/docs/docs/nym-cli.md

 ### Example Usage
 Below we have listed some example commands for some of the features listed above.

-If ever in doubt what you need to type, or if you want to see alternative parameters for a command, use the `nym-cli <SUBCOMMAND_NAME> --help` to view all available options.
+If ever in doubt what you need to type, or if you want to see alternative parameters for a command, use the `nym-cli <subcommand_NAME> --help` to view all available options.

 Example:
 ```